VitaSmith/galleria/README.md

 to browse a set of local galleries, such as photo albums, comics/mangas, etc.

-It is designed for the express purpose of being lightweight, self-contained, and easily configurable, through the editing of a simple local `galleria.js` file.
+It is designed for the express purpose of being lightweight, self-contained, and easily configurable, through the editing of a local set of `galleria.js` and `galleria.cfg` files containing the gallery data and the global configuration respectively.

-Considering that every modern browser already has everything required, natively, to provide great gallery visualization, our design aims at giving you what actually matters (the actual image data, in all its glory) without the unnecessary, and oft unwanted, distractions.
+Considering that every modern browser already has everything required, natively, to provide great gallery visualization, our design aims at giving you what actually matters (the actual image data, in all its glory) without the unnecessary, and often unwanted, distractions.

 ## Features

 - Works with any recent browser (Firefox, Edge, Chrome, Safari, Opera).
+- **No** requirement for a webserver, even a local one.
+Just use your browser and go!
 - **No** external dependencies (no downloading/querying of external javascript and whatnot).
   Galleria simply works, with all of its features, even if your internet is disconnected.
 - Lightweight.
-- Customizable.
+- Highly customizable.
+- Can process existing JSON metadata.
+- With ready-to-use scripts (bash, PowerShell, Python) for automated gallery generation.

 ## Usage

 Download the `galleria.*` files from this repository and copy them to the folder where you have a set of subfolders containing image sets of photos, comics/mangas, etc.

-Then either edit `galleria.js` manually according to the layout of your image sets (or, if you have bash shell available, run `./galleria.sh` to automatically generate a `galleria.js` for you.
+Then either edit `galleria.js` and `galleria.cfg` manually, according to the layout of your image sets.
+Or, use one of the Bash/PowerShell/Python scripts provided, to do that for you.

 Once that is done, open `galleria.html` in your browser to navigate/view the galleries.